 A SHORT HISTORY OF THE BATHURST AGRICULTURAL MUSEUM

-As the collections were growing rapidly a second building was completed in 1986 and is now known as the A G Griffiths Hall where about half of the tractor collection can be seen.
+Starting with only 30 items the collection has grown rapidly and now we have over 1 900 items, many which are both rare and unique !
+As our collection has been growing, a second building was completed in 1986 and is now known as the “AG Griffiths Hall” also known as “Griffy Griffths Hall” where about half of the tractor collection can be seen.

 A broom and insecticide were purchased and the battle against dust and spiders began in earnest as Buster detested both of these pests – no use to man or beast he claimed!!!
 Moreover, many many litres of paint have been used in an attempt to beat the real demon.
 RUST.
 It is a fight that will NEVER come to an end it seems.